Hermann Duft and Hans Wilhelm Bassenauer: Crimes

 Duft and Bassenauer arrived in Greece by car on 17 February 1969.
 Within the next few weeks, posing as tourists, they murdered six people, using a Winchester rifle and a knife.
 The reason for most of their murders was robbery.
 On the 5 March, they killed the night watchmen of a gas station near Thebes, a soldier who was present and heavily injured another one.
 On 13 March, they murdered a Greek-American stockbroker in Voula, on 7 April a taxi driver and on 9 April a gas station attendant near Athens.
 Finally, on 12 April, they murdered, on the road from Athens to Patras, a Greek who was living in Germany and vacationing in his homeland.
 They abandoned their car and took the victim's to return to Athens.

-The dictatorial regime in Greece at the time forbade newspapers from publishing news about this series of murders until the two perpetrators were captured.
+The dictatorial regime in Greece at the time forbade newspapers to publish news about this series of murders until the two perpetrators were captured.